-During fiscal year 2021, the committee used a broad guideline of total target cash compensation to our CEO at least at the median of our US peer group; and that total target cash compensation should reflect a relatively lower emphasis on salary and a higher percentage of pay at risk in the form of an annual cash incentive.
-The committee's target cash compensation guidelines are broad, to better recognize individual situations, and to reflect the fact that our market capitalization and operating income are approaching the 75th percentile of our peer group.
+During fiscal year 2022, the committee used a broad guideline of total target cash compensation to our CEO at the 60th - 70th percentile of our US peer group; and that total target cash compensation should reflect a relatively lower emphasis on salary and a higher percentage of pay at risk in the form of an annual cash incentive.
+The committee's target cash compensation guidelines are broad, to better recognize individual situations, and to reflect the fact that our market capitalization and operating income for fiscal 2022 are similar percentiles within our US peer group.